IngridAtMicrosoft/DocsContent/singlesource/learn/ams/intro/includes/6-summary.md

 **IT professional resources**

 If you used the criteria questions and found that you answered yes to a lot of them, then you are encouraged to explore Azure Media Services further.
 If you answered no to many of the questions, especially whether or not you have the IT resources to build and manage a video streaming application, then there are other services available for you to try.

+That said, if you want dive deeper while evaluating Azure Media Services, you can read the documents listed in the references section below or get your hands dirty with the quickstarts, tutorials and samples in the [Azure Media Services documentation](https://docs.microsoft.com/en-us/azure/media-services/latest/).

 ## References